sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 ## 2.1 Target Deployment Use Cases

 When a client authenticates itself initially on the network, the Switch acts as the authenticator to the clients on the network and forwards the authentication request to the Radius server in the network.
 If the authentication succeeds then the client is placed in authorized state and the client is able to forward or receive traffic through the port.
-RADIUS servers sends a list of Authorization attributes like VLAN, ACLs etc.. to be applied to the client traffic.
+RADIUS servers send a list of Authorization attributes like VLAN, ACLs etc.. to be applied to the client traffic.
 This allows the flexibility of differential treatment to clients.

 ![pac-deployment](https://user-images.githubusercontent.com/45380242/117295415-7157c300-ae91-11eb-99fb-6415ce79fe44.PNG)